-Tort – A civil or private wrong committed against a person or property, resulting in legal liability.
+Tort – A civil or private wrong committed against a person or property that results in legal liability.

-Underinsured Motorist Coverage (UM) – An auto insurance policy provision that extends coverage caused by a motorist without enough insurance coverage.
+Underinsured Motorist Coverage (UM) – An auto insurance policy provision that extends coverage to injuries and property damage caused by a motorist without enough insurance coverage.

-Workers’ Compensation – Employer insurance providing compensation to employees for economic losses due to a job-related injury or illness.
+Workers’ Compensation – Employer insurance providing medical coverage as well as compensation to employees for economic losses due to a job-related injury or illness.
 For more information on workers’ comp, read How Do I Get Workers’ Compensation?

-Wrongful Death – A claim made on behalf of the survivors or beneficiaries of a person who has died as a result of wrongful conduct—either negligent or intentional.
+Wrongful Death – A claim made on behalf of the survivors or beneficiaries of a person who has died as the result of wrongful conduct, either negligent or intentional.